justdem4n/justdem4n/README.md

 do not copy, reference or take inspiration from my skins (*this includes my coloring*, *shading and*/*or style*).

-i am multishipper but i do have my own dislikes and preferences.
+i am a multishipper but i do have my own dislikes and preferences.

 i block freely, do not come after me because of that. this is the internet and i am allowed to do so.